-The first point we would ask you to consider is the difference in how the two models describe the dynamics of follower development on a task for which he/she has limited familiarity or experience.
 SLII® views development as “both linear and evolutionary with followers approaching a new task for the first time as enthusiastic, motivated and committed.”
 In KBC’s descriptive terms, this means the process of development initiates with “enthusiastic beginners.”
-Following a structured intervention by their manager, they progress to become “disillusioned learners,” then “capable but cautious performers” and, eventually, “self-reliant achievers.”
+Following a structured intervention by their manager, those followers progress to become “disillusioned learners,” then “capable but cautious performers” and, eventually, “self-reliant achievers.”

 Key points of distinction:

-- Situational Leadership® would identify an “enthusiastic beginner” as “R2: Unable but Confident or Willing” (see figures 2 and 3).
-If an “enthusiastic beginner” becomes a “disillusioned learner,” we would describe that movement as R2-R1 regression (i.e., a follower that was “Unable and Willing” has remained “Unable” and becomes less “Willing”)
+- The Situational Leadership® Model would identify an “enthusiastic beginner” as “R2: Unable but Confident or Willing”.
+If an “enthusiastic beginner” becomes a “disillusioned learner,” we would describe that movement as R2-R1 regression (i.e., a follower that was “Unable and Willing” has remained “Unable” and becomes less “Willing”).
+Further, if a follower initiates at R2 for a task, the leader needs to drive a three-step progression to mastery, instead of four.

 The second primary point of distinction drawn between Situational Leadership® and SLII® focuses upon the base of research KBC cites as the driving impetus for the SLII® “evolution.”
-While we recognize that many of you are not academicians and are most likely not interested in a detailed research analysis (which we will spare you from here), we feel the few points highlighted throughout this section warrant your consideration as you contemplate the two models.
+While we recognize that some of you are not academicians and (as such) are most likely not interested in a detailed research analysis (which we will spare you from here), we feel the few points highlighted throughout this section warrant your consideration as you compare the two models.
 Bottom line: we wholeheartedly believe “group or team development” and “task-specific development” to be two, very different things.
 In that regard, we pose this question:

 “Is it possible to enthusiastically embrace the opportunity to join a new team or group (e.g., receive a promotion) and still (on the basis of objective analysis) be ‘Unable and Insecure’ when it comes time to perform a specific task that is now part of your updated responsibilities?”